auth-global/self-documenting-cryptography/design-documents/g3p.md

       || cycle-bitstring-with-null(    29, domain-tag)
 ```

 The next protocol, PHKDF-PASSWORD, adds a role.
 This parameter is a tweak that can be repeatedly and robustly applied without recomputing the expensive part of hash function.
 Changing other parameters require starting over from the beginning.
-The role is useful for implementing domain separation within the context of a single authentication service, among other possible use cases.
+The role is useful for implementing domain seperation within the context of a single authentication service, among other possible use cases.

 ```
 PHKDF-PASSWORD (